best-hvac-books-reviews-from-amazon

 CHECK PRICE ON AMAZON

-Editor’s Note: The Guide To NATE/ICE Certification Exams is one of the best studies guides around for people that want to pass the examinations.
-Dividing the book into two sections really helps test your understanding of the topics.
-Questions that are similar to real exam questions help a lot too.
+Editor’s Note: The Guide to NATE/ICE Certification Exams is one of the best study guides around for people who want to pass the examinations.
+Dividing the book into two sections tests your understanding of the topics.
+Questions that are similar to real exam questions help a lot, too.

 Refrigeration and Air Conditioning Technology helps you to understand today’s complex HVAC systems and their repair and maintenance.
 It also covers environmental issues and the solutions to these.
 There is a real focus on sustainable technologies in this book and green awareness and new technologies are included.